 Dr. Raymond is interested in marine ecological processes and function, and was principally a member of the Eckert Lab at UAF.
 For his PhD research, he worked on the indirect community effects of sea otters on coastal SE Alaska seagrass communities.
 Wendel did his lipids work at CTELab and Dr. Galloway was on Wendel's Ph.D. committee.

-Zofia worked on the trophic ecology of invasion - when a non-indigenous species is introduced, how does it shift food web dynamics?
+Dr. Knorek worked on the trophic ecology of invasion - when a non-indigenous species is introduced, how does it shift food web dynamics?
 Her focus was on invasive tunicates.
-Zofia is now a Ph.D. student at the University of North Carolina-Chapel Hill Institute of Marine Sciences.
+Zofia went on to do her Ph.D. at the University of North Carolina-Chapel Hill Institute of Marine Sciences.
 Visit Zofia's Website!

 Leela Dixit; REU Student, OIMB & UC Davis (2017)